 My dairy and egg intolerances are masked by my veganism and actually serve as a convenient warning system if I'm ever served food secretly containing either.
 (An inbuilt non vegan detector, how lucky am I??)

 In an odd way, having food intolerances helps a lot if you decide to go vegan.
 We are used to looking at ingredient lists, zoning in on the words in bold.
-We are also extremely efficient shoppers, only needing to visit a few aisles.
-We are also used to working with cupboard staples, herbs and spices, cooking for scratch with an inventiveness that should earn us some sort of scholarship in alchemy.
+We are extremely efficient shoppers, only needing to visit a few aisles.
+We are also used to working with cupboard staples, herbs and spices, cooking from scratch with an inventiveness that should earn us some sort of scholarship in alchemy.
 And we are more open minded to trying new things, new flavours and odd ingredients.